anitaposch/anita-grav/user/pages/04.blog/articles-2021/211021-pod-134/211021-joerg-platzer-room77.md

 ### How to listen to my podcast

-This is a [Value4Value](https://value4value.info) bitcoin enabled podcast.
-This means you can use a lightning wallet like Breez on your phone and send some satoshis to me while listening to the episode.
-I'm adding images and links to the episode chapters, you can see them on [the Breez app](https://breez.technology), too.
-It's a podcast app and a non-custodial bitcoin wallet, with a lightning node running on your phone! (available for Android and iOS)
+This is a Value4Value bitcoin enabled podcast.
+This means you can use a podcast app like [Fountain](https://fountain.fm) on your phone and send some satoshis to me while listening to the episode to show your appreciation.

-Search for The Anita Posch Show inside the podcast app or add the RSS feed directly and subscribe to my show.
-The URL for the [RSS Feed](https://btcpodcasting.com/@anitaposch/feed.xml) is https://btcpodcasting.com/@anitaposch/feed.xml.

----
-You like my work and efforts with [Bitcoin for Fairness](https://bffbtc.org) to foster Bitcoin adoption on the ground in the Global South?
-It's all community powered and funded by donations.
-Feel free to [support our campaign with a donation](https://anita.link/geyser), send sats to our lightning address bff@geyser.fund or send fiat money on [Patreon](https://patreon.com/anitaposch).